-Her next thought brings to mind the Darius Rucker song, “Drinkin and Dialin” … She wants him back.
+She wants him back.
 She needs him back.
-She doesn’t want to be alone, especially when it’s Christmas.
+She doesn’t want to be alone, especially on Christmas.
 Only losers are alone on Christmas.

-The chair was left empty, and the rest of the silent night, she did the things she loved, she remembered the people who loved her, and instead of being enveloped in sorrow, she was surrounded by stars.
+The chair was left empty, and for the rest of that silent night, she did the things she loved, remembering the people who loved her.
+Instead of being enveloped in sorrow, she was surrounded by hundreds of loving stars.